drewdg/CIS-Benchmark/CIS_FreeBSD_Benchmark.markdown

 haldaemon:*:560:560::0:0:HAL Daemon User:/nonexistent:/usr/sbin/nologin
 webcamd:*:145:145::0:0:Webcamd user:/var/empty:/usr/sbin/nologin</code></pre>

-The <code>*</code> in the 2nd field is the disabled password, and note that they are all nologin shell.
+The <code>*</code> symbol in the 2nd field is the disabled password, and note that they are all nologin shell.

 #### Remediation:
 Set the shell for any accounts returned by the audit to nologin: